 This post contains affiliate links.
 Thanks for your support!

-Math Instruction for High Schoolers
+Homeschool Math Instruction for High Schoolers

 After laying the foundation for algebra in elementary and middle school, high school students are better able to tackle math on their own.
 We are Life of Fred users for high school math.
 You can read more about our Fred experience here.
-We locked on to Fred for high school math because it introduces concepts regularly and doesn’t beat the dead horse when it comes to practice.
-Beginning Algebra accelerates fast and it’s thorough.
-Here are a few reasons I use Life of Fred for high school math:

 - Instruction is not overly repetitive– Less drill and more complex problems.
 Just less problems overall.
 So, less fatigue and increased accuracy